-Table 20.
+Table 27.
 Port Configuration information

 Field Description Port Type For normal ports this field is blank.
 Otherwise, the options are as follows: Mirrored.
 The port is a mirrored port on which all the traffic is copied to the probe port.
 Probe.
 Use the port to monitor a mirrored port.
 Trunk Member.
 The port is a member of a link aggregation trunk.
 Look at the LAG pages for more information.
 Physical Status The port speed and duplex mode.
 Link Status Indicates whether the link is up or down.
-Frame Size (1522 to 10000) The maximum Ethernet frame size that each interface can support.
-The frame size depends on your selection from the Frame Size menu above the table and applies to each interface.
 MAC Address The physical address of the specified interface.
-PortList Bit Offset The bit offset value that corresponds to the port when the MIB object type PortList is used to manage in SNMP. ifIndex The ifIndex of the interface table entry associated with the port.